History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Harmful substances in drinking water can cause a lot of health problems — cancer, developmental disorders, neurological defects, etc.

-Knowing what the most common contaminants are and what effect they have can aid in the creation of better policies and proactive efforts to clean up the water nationwide.
+Knowing the most common contaminants and their effects can help create better policies and proactive efforts to clean the water nationwide.

 A rusted pipe releases brown, polluted water into a river, illustrating industrial water contamination.